Perfect even modules and the even filtration: Multiplicative properties of the even filtration

 Introduced in \cite{pstrkagowski2018synthetic}, the $\infty$-category of synthetic spectra is an $\infty$-categorical deformation which categorifies the Adams spectral sequence.
-We have the following relationship between sheaves on finite even spectra and synthetic spectra based on complex bordism $\MU$.
+In this short section, which is not needed in the rest of the paper, we observe that sheaves on perfect even $S^{0}$-modules can be identified with even synthetic spectra based on complex bordism $\MU$.

+Since the latter essentially encode the Adams-Novikov filtration on the sphere, this identification provides some informal motivation for our construction of the even filtration as giving an ``$R$-module analogue of the Adams-Novikov filtration''.

+\begin{proposition} We have that \begin{enumerate} \item a finite spectrum $A$ is perfect even as an $S^{0}$-module if and only its $MU$-homology is concentrated in even degrees and projective as a $\MU_{\ast}$-module, \item a map between perfect even spectra is an even epimorphism if and only if it is surjective on $\MU_{*}$. \end{enumerate} \end{proposition}

+\begin{proof} Since the sphere has projective $\MU$-homology concentrated in even degrees, so does any perfect even.
+The converse follows from \cite[Remark 6.3]{pstrkagowski2018synthetic}. \end{proof}